-1.7.
-The Guideline consists of the following nine (9) sections:
+1.5.
+The Guideline consists of the following eight (8) sections and Appendices:

-Section 1 Introduction.
+Section 1: Introduction.

-Section 2 Outlines the purpose, application and scope of the document.
+Section 2: Outlines the purpose, application and scope of the document.
 It describes which financial institutions the Guideline applies to and defines important terms.

-Section 3 A list of definitions and abbreviations.
+Section 3: A list of definitions and abbreviations.

-Section 4 Provides the standards for the board's (or appropriate board committee's) and senior management's responsibilities in connection with the recovery planning process and the recovery plan.
+Section 4: Provides the standards for the board's (or appropriate board committee's) and senior management's responsibilities in connection with the recovery planning process and the recovery plan.

-Section 5: Sets forth the standards for the design and execution of a financial institution's recovery plan.
+Section 5: Establishes the standards for the design and execution of a financial institution's recovery plan.